On coherent Hopf 2-algebras: Crossed comodule of Hopf coquasigroups

 where we use the fact that $\phi$ is a bialgebra map in the 3rd step.
 Clearly, $\epsilon$ is an algebra map from $A\ot B$ to $B$.
 We also have

 where for the 3rd step we use the fact that $A$ is a comodule algebra.
 So we can see that $\epsilon$ is a bialgebra map from $A\ot B$ to $B$.
-We can also show $s$ and $t$ are also bialgebra maps, since we have
+We can also show $s$ and $t$ are also coalgebra maps

-where in the 4th and 7th steps we use the axiom of coassociative pairing, and in the 5th step we use (\ref{cc3}).
+where in the 4th and 7th steps we use Lemma \ref{lemma. coquasigroup}, and in the 5th step we use (\ref{cc3}).
 We also have